Ilkka-AI/Vehicle-detection-computer-vision/writeup_template.md

 ![Example of car matches found by a sliding window search][image3]

-I then extended the method to search in three different parts of the image using three different scales, 1,1.5 and 1.7, with y start and end point ystart = 350 ystop = 450 scale = 0.8, ystart = 400 ystop = 600 scale = 1.5, ystart = 400 ystop = 656 scale = 1.8.
+I then extended the method to search in three different parts of the image using three different scales, 1,1.5 and 1.7.
+The three areas were: ystart = 350 ystop = 450 scale = 0.8 ystart = 400 ystop = 600 scale = 1.5
+ystart = 400 ystop = 656 scale = 1.8

 ### Video Implementation